Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Design

-Rebuilt the mobile sign-up flow from scratch — progressive disclosure, inline validation, and a single-column layout optimised for thumb interaction.
+Rebuilt the mobile sign-up flow from scratch — progressive disclosure, inline validation, single-column layout optimised for thumb interaction.

 04